-NEW: Project Type Focus Initiatives
+Project Type Focus Initiatives

-The Offset Network announces a new approach to carbon offset protocol review, project development, and peer-review processes: Project Type Focus Initiatives.
+A collaborative approach to carbon offset protocol review, project development, and peer-review processes: Project Type Focus Initiatives.

 Improved Forest Management